bluewolf44/BattleServer/README.md

 Frontend:
 - Created with [Vite](https://vite.dev/), [React.js](https://reactjs.org), [npm](https://www.npmjs.com/)
+- Sends requests regarding player accounts (sign up, log in, update winstreak) and provides the interface to play the game and join lobbies.
+Sends data to the backend for it to be processed.

 ### AWS services
 - There are two **EC2 instances**, one for the frontend, one for the backend (with an *Elastic IP* to allow frontend to connect over its public IP)